dpique/blogdown-webs/content/resources.md

 19. Very nice visualization of [cave rescue](https://multimedia.scmp.com/news/world/article/2154457/thai-cave-rescue/index.html)

 20. [Flowing data](http://flowingdata.com/) is a collection of data visualization and data journalism.

+21. [#hiddencurriculum hashtag on Twitter](https://twitter.com/thehauer/status/1021179403680862218) - discusses insights into graduate school that people wish they knew when they started.

 -----------------------

 Resources specific to Einstein